The British Shorthair cat is very peculiar breed indeed.

 You can show your love to your cat in the following ways without offending it:

-- Stroke its underbelly, they love it!
-It will also be a little (almost) cuddly session; you guys can laugh and relax together.
+1. Stroke its underbelly.
+They love it!
+It will also be a little (almost) cuddly session.
+You guys can laugh and relax together.

-- Gently stroke and pet your cat; it loves being scratched and stroked!
+2. Gently stroke and pet your cat.
+They love being scratched and stroked.

-- Give it as much attention as possible during playtime!
-British Shorthairs love interactive games, arrange for that!
+3. Give it as much attention as possible during playtime!
+British Shorthairs love interactive games.
+Arrange for that!

-- British Shorthairs are natural hunters.
-You can play around with your cat as it jumps from one elevation to another and enjoys your quality time together.
+4. British Shorthairs are natural hunters.
+You can play around with your cat as it jumps from one elevation to another and enjoy your quality time together.

 Training Your British Shorthair To Be Affectionate

-There is a simple answer to this seemingly innocent question, no, you can not!
+There is a simple answer to this seemingly innocent question: no, you can not!
 Pets always reflect their owners.
-If you want a cat that is affectionate, likes being hugged, and picked up, enjoys cuddles, you must pick a lap cat, a different breed that is compatible with you.
+If you want a cat that is affectionate, likes being hugged and picked up, and enjoys cuddles, you must pick a lap cat, a different breed that is compatible with you.

-British Shorthair is not the right breed for you!
-This cat surely is called a “teddy-bear cat,” it is fluffy and furry, but it’s not exactly a teddy bear, it has a large personality.
+British Shorthair is not the breed for you.
+This cat surely is called a “teddy-bear cat.”
+It is fluffy and furry, but it’s not exactly a teddy bear; it has a large personality.
 The most remarkable trait of a British Shorthair is its independence and the way it keeps to itself.
 Affectionate yet reserved, that is the true beauty of a British Shorthair.

 Picking Up Your British Shorthair